 This review has concentrated on applications of ANNs to image processing problems, which were reported in scientific literature.
 However, as the field matured, ANNs have gradually found their way into a large range of commercial applications.
 Unfortunately, commercial and other considerations often impede publication of scientific and technical aspects of such systems.
-In some research programmes, an overview of commercial applications of ANNs has been given, and one of its applications is, pattern recognition.
+In some research programmes, an overview of commercial applications of ANNs has been given, and one of its applications is, character recognition.

-3.7.1 Pattern Recognition
+3.7.1 Character Recognition

-Two essential components in a pattern recognition algorithm are the feature extractor and the classifier.
-Feature analysis determines the descriptors, or feature set, used to describe all patterns.
-Given a pattern image, the feature extractor derives the features that the pattern possesses.
-The derived features are then used as input to the pattern classifier.
+Two essential components in a character recognition algorithm are the feature extractor and the classifier.
+Feature analysis determines the descriptors, or feature set, used to describe all characters.
+Given a character image, the feature extractor derives the features that the character possesses.
+The derived features are then used as input to the character classifier.

 Template matching, or matrix matching, is one of the most common classification methods.
 In template matching, individual image pixels are used as features.
-Classification is performed by comparing an input pattern image with a set of templates (or prototypes) from each pattern class.
-Each comparison results in a similarity measure between the input pattern and the template.
-One measure increases the amount of similarity when a pixel in the observed pattern is identical to the same pixel in the template image.
+Classification is performed by comparing an input character image with a set of templates (or prototypes) from each character class.
+Each comparison results in a similarity measure between the input character and the template.
+One measure increases the amount of similarity when a pixel in the observed character is identical to the same pixel in the template image.
 If the pixels differ the measure of similarity may be decreased.
-After all templates have been compared with the observed pattern image, the pattern's identity is assigned as the identity of the most similar template.
+After all templates have been compared with the observed character image, the character's identity is assigned as the identity of the most similar template.

-Template matching is a trainable process because template patterns may be changed.
+Template matching is a trainable process because template characters may be changed.
 In many commercial systems, PROMs (programmable read-only memory) store templates containing single fonts.
 To retrain the algorithm the current PROMs are replaced with PROMs that contain images of a new font.
 Thus, if a suitable PROM exists for a font then template matching can be trained to recognize that font.
 The similarity measure of template matching may also be modified, but commercial OCR systems typically do not allow this.

-Structural classification methods utilize structural features and decision rules to classify patterns.
-Structural features may be defined in terms of pattern strokes, pattern holes, or other pattern attributes such as concavities.
+Structural classification methods utilize structural features and decision rules to classify characters.
+Structural features may be defined in terms of character strokes, character holes, or other character attributes such as concavities.
 For instance, the letter P may be described as a vertical stroke with a hole attached on the upper right side.
-For a pattern image input, the structural features are extracted and a rule-based system is applied to classify the pattern.
+For a character image input, the structural features are extracted and a rule-based system is applied to classify the character.
 Structural methods are also trainable but construction of a good feature set and a good rule-base can be time-consuming.

-Pattern localization and segmentation.
+Character localization and segmentation.
 After the document has been located, the relative image portion is quantized to binary values according to an adaptive threshold established directly through a two-class clustering of tones.
-The patterns are segmented by finding white areas between columns with higher density of black pixels as illustrated in figures 3.2, and 3.3.
+The characters are segmented by finding white areas between columns with higher density of black pixels as illustrated in figures 3.2, and 3.3.